After my suggested triage, and ensuring good contact with the TP, (or indeed, instead of this) the judge has a wide range of options available.

 ‘Specific Issue’ Orders

 “means an order giving directions for the purpose of determining a specific question which has arisen, or which may arise, in connection with any aspect of parental responsibility for a child”

 This is the Provision under which a Court might want to investigate the issue of PA.

 The court can also order ‘Activity Directions’ (Section 11 of the Act).

 Welfare Reports (Section 7 of the Act)

 As a quick, cheap (and very poor) alternative to a full welfare report (an already undesirable option as opined above), judges often ask CAFCASS for a ‘wishes and feelings’ report that authorises CAFCASS to talk to your child about his or her wishes and feelings.
-UKAP advocates that this is NOT done.
-The reason is that your child will, by now, be simply repeating the words of the RP.
+I advocate that this is NOT done.
+The reason is that your child will, by now, simply be repeating the words of the AP.
 CAFCASS often do not try to ascertain the true wishes of the child.
 Finally, case law and the Act both make clear that your child’s wishes and feelings are ‘trumped’ by their welfare needs, which are paramount (The ‘Paramountcy Principle’), so what is the point of determining the child’ s wishes and feelings?
-UKAP suggests that there is no need at all for the involvement of CAFCASS, and, further, that a report of this kind will be harmful rather than beneficial.
+I suggest that there is no need at all for the involvement of CAFCASS, and, further, that a report of this kind will be harmful rather than beneficial.